Tuesday, October 22, 2024

 [YouTube]

-Week 7 of the 2024 college football season is underway with 9 games already in the book.
-This week began early, with a Tuesday night game, a Wednesday night game, three Thursday night games, and four games last night.
-Today, 43 games are on the schedule, same number as last Saturday.
+Week 8 of the 2024 college football season is underway with 11 games played already.
+This week began early, with three Tuesday night games, two Wednesday night games, two Thursday night games, and four games last night, including two involving ranked teams.
+Today, 48 games are on the schedule.
 Between now and next Saturday, there are nine more games.
-Today, there are 16 Top 25 teams playing today, with one game between ranked teams.
+Today, there are 18 Top 25 teams playing today, with three games between ranked teams, including a top 5 matchup between Georgia and Texas.

 This weekend's games will be broadcast over several networks.
 Here are the channels or networks you'll need to watch all the game this season: